minoad/articles/articles/k8s/k8s_1.30_vagrant_deployment_calico/1_prep_phys_host_for_k8s1.30_vagrant_calico.md

 # Prepare Physical Host for Kubernetes 1.30 Vagrant Deployment with Calico

+## Introduction

+Setting up the physical host for deploying a virtual Kubernetes 1.30 cluster is a crucial step in building a robust and supported environment.
+By following these steps, you'll ensure that your server is properly configured to support and deploy the required virtual servers and networks.

+## Installation

 1. **Install Ubuntu 22.04 on your server:**
     - Download the Ubuntu 22.04 server ISO from the official Ubuntu website.
     - Burn the ISO to a bootable media (USB or DVD).